puppeteer/puppeteer/docs/api/puppeteer.browsercontext.md

 [BrowserContext](./puppeteer.browsercontext.md) represents individual user contexts within a [browser](./puppeteer.browser.md).

-When a [browser](./puppeteer.browser.md) is launched, it has a single [browser context](./puppeteer.browsercontext.md) by default.
+When a [browser](./puppeteer.browser.md) is launched, it has at least one default [browser context](./puppeteer.browsercontext.md).
 Others can be created using [Browser.createBrowserContext()](./puppeteer.browser.createbrowsercontext.md).
 Each context has isolated storage (cookies/localStorage/etc.)

 [BrowserContext](./puppeteer.browsercontext.md) [emits](./puppeteer.eventemitter.md) various events which are documented in the [BrowserContextEvent](./puppeteer.browsercontextevent.md) enum.